Sub-{\mu}m axial precision depth imaging with entangled two-colour Hong-Ou-Mandel microscopy: Acknowledgements

-\textbf{Acknowledgements} The authors are grateful to M.~Piekarek, G.~Ferranti, A.~Belsley and J.~Rarity for helpful discussions.
+The authors are grateful to M.~Piekarek, G.~Ferranti, A.~Belsley and J.~Rarity for helpful discussions.
 This work was supported by Engineering and Physical Sciences Research Council funded projects Nano-HOM (EP/R024170/1) QuantIC - The UK Quantum Technology Hub in Quantum Imaging (EP/T00097X/1).
 CT was funded by the EPSRC CDT in quantum engineering (EP/L015730/1).
 JM was supported by ERC starting grant PEQEM (803665).
+JMR would like to acknowledge funding from the EPSRC New Horizons project EP/V048856/1.